LWVPullman/LeagueWebsite/README.md

 ## Things to do for anyone:
 1. PDF’s from observer corp
 2. write into the readme, what photos are
-3. content for voter info, advocacy
+3. Advocacy?
+Where is it?
+4.